gluexprotocol/gluing-queue/README.md

-# GlueX Gluing Queue – Prioritizing Liquidity Module Integrations
+# Gluing Queue – Prioritizing Liquidity Module Integrations

-The **GlueX Gluing Queue** ranks liquidity modules based on their importance to the ecosystem and its integration partners.
+The **Gluing Queue** ranks liquidity modules based on their importance to the ecosystem and its integration partners.

 ## How is Priority Determined?